-Howe's forthcoming Savage Conversations, 2019, Coffee House Press, set in 1875, concerns Mary Todd Lincoln and the Savage Indian she said tortured her nightly during her confinement in an insane asylum at Batavia, Illinois.
+Howe's newest book Savage Conversations, 2019, Coffee House Press, set in 1875, concerns Mary Todd Lincoln and the Savage Indian she said tortured her nightly during her confinement in an insane asylum at Batavia, Illinois.
 Other recent publications include, "On Lubnaan With Paula Gunn Allen," in Weaving The Legacy: Remembering Paula Gunn Allen, Sellers and Case, West End Press, 2017; "Gatorland" in Bullets Into Bells: Poets & Citizens Respond to Gun Violence in the U.S., Clements, Teague, and Rader, Beacon Press, 2017; and, "Imagine There's No Cowboy: It's Easy If You Try," in Branding the American West, Wardle and Boehme, 2016, Oklahoma.

 She is currently at work on a new film documentary Searching for Sequoyah about the life and disappearance of Sequoyah, creator of the Cherokee syllabary in 1841; co-producer James M. Fortier.
 See searchingforsequoyah.com.